-Floors including sub-floors

-Repair category -

-Notes No significant defects were apparent.
+Floors including sub-floors Repair category 1 Notes No significant defects were noted.
+Minor unevenness noted which appears typical for the property's age and type.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.